cmstead/fluent-gwt/README.md

 # Fluent-GWT #

-Fluent-GWT is the answer to limiting the amount of build tooling needed in order to get well-structured tests created with a Given/When/Then or Arrange/Act/Assert style format.
+Fluent-GWT is a native-Javascript Given/When/Then library which integrates into node test flows.
+The API helps codify the G/W/T or Arrange/Act/Assert workflow in your tests, making it easier to understand which part of the test is accomplishing what work.

+Fluent-GWT provides extra helping information when tests fail, by logging which section of the test generated the error.
+This reduces time spent searching for the misbehaving code.

+**Why Another GWT Library?**

-Though Jasmine-Given, Mocha-Given, and Mocha-GWT exist, they all require, at the very least, a coffeescript compiler added into the toolchain.
+Though Jasmine-Given, Mocha-Given, and Mocha-GWT exist, they all require, at the very least, a parser/interpreter and a new language in the toolchain.
 This makes them hard to integrate into current testing solutions and unfriendly if users are already feeling tooling fatigue.
+Fluent-GWT aims to simplify this problem and improve testing for people who aren't comfortable with the extra build tooling.

 ## Setup ##